xnuter/perf-gauge/examples/max-tps.md

 ![](https://raw.githubusercontent.com/xnuter/perf-gauge/main/examples/prom/max-rust-golang-java-python-p50-99.png)

-##### Tail latency (p99.9 and p99.99)
+##### Outliers (p99.9 and p99.99)

-Tail latency shows an even larger difference with Rust, and for Java is the worst of all four:
+Outliers show an even larger difference with Rust, and for Java is the worst of all four:

 ![](https://raw.githubusercontent.com/xnuter/perf-gauge/main/examples/prom/max-rust-golang-java-python-tail.png)